How to Repair Lathe and Plaster Wall: Step-by-Step Guide

 8. Prime and paint: Before painting, apply a coat of primer to the repaired area.
 This will ensure proper adhesion and a consistent finish.
 Once the primer has dried, paint the area to match the rest of the wall.

-See also Understanding the Uses of Lathe Machines: A Comprehensive Guide
+See also What is a Lathe Machine: A Comprehensive Guide

 Following these steps will help you successfully repair and restore your lathe and plaster wall.
 Remember to take your time, work carefully, and maintain patience throughout the process for the best results.